GeorgiaDimaki/node-api-examples/HowTo/2_get_nodejs_function_arguments/README.md

-# How to read Node.js function arguments
+# How to get Node.js function arguments

 ## Use Case Description